Thorn Australia Pty Ltd Privacy and Credit Reporting Policy

 - the CRB may include the information in reports provided to credit providers to assist them to assess your credit worthiness; and

-- if you fail to meet your payment obligations in relation to consumer credit or commit a serious credit infringement, we may be entitled to disclose this to the CRB.
+- if you fail to meet your payment obligations or commit a serious credit infringement, we may be entitled to disclose this to the CRB.

 Each CRB has a policy about the management of credit-related information.
 You can get a copy of the relevant CRB’s policy by contacting the CRB using its contact details above.